-There are 5 stages involved in setting up LearnPress.
-To begin, click ‘Run Setup Wizard’.
+To clarify, there are 5 stages involved in setting up LearnPress.
+So to begin, click ‘Run Setup Wizard’.

-Configure your currency settings.
+Next, configure your currency settings.
 What’s your preferred currency?
 US dollar, Euro, Canadian dollar?
-There are over 160 currency options to choose from.
+Well, there are over 160 currency options to choose from.

 Also, you get to choose the currency position – whether left ($1,200) or right (1,200$).